 We continue to develop new ways of working and innovative working patterns captured in our family friendly/work life balance policies and salary sacrifice schemes, which enhance the non-salary elements of our benefits offer as we seek to maintain the Council as an employer of choice.
 We also continue to engage staff and trade unions when considering their suggestions and ideas in shaping our employment practises.
-A significant development in working practices is our new approach to 'agile working' for a significant number of traditionally office based staff.
-Born out of the challenge of the pandemic, our proactive approach will see nearly 2000 staff work flexibly between office envronments and homeworking.
+A significant development in working practices is our new approach to 'agile working' for a significant number of traditionally office-based staff.
+Born out of the challenge of the pandemic, our proactive approach sees nearly 2,000 staff continuing to work in an agile way, with a hybrid mix of office environments and homeworking; the degree of which is driven by business need and services to residents.
 Our engagement with managers, staff and trade unions has helped craft an innovative and supportive guide and range of policies that will help increase flexible work arrangements, free office space for rental considerations and hopefully reduce the carbon footprint of our workforce.